 12 lessons learned from a life on the road.
 “Rule No. 1: Travel is no fun.
 Really.
 If you think it’s all about smiling stewardesses attending to your every whim, friendly hotels offering fawning service, and romantic sunsets on the beach, it’s time for a reality check.”

-Arrested abroad: A rare glimpse of trips gone wrong.
+Arrested abroad: A rare snapshot of trips gone wrong.
 “If getting arrested is your measure of trouble, the answer is Mexico.
-More specifically, it’s Tijuana, followed by Guadalajara, Nuevo Laredo and, across the Atlantic, London.” http://travel.latimes.com/articles/la-tr-insider28oct28
+More specifically, it’s Tijuana, followed by Guadalajara, Nuevo Laredo and, across the Atlantic, London.”

-Taking the kids: What to know before your child flies alone.
+If kids fly solo, get youth to it.
 “How the Sims kids ended up fending for themselves in Salt Lake City is an object lesson for anyone putting kids, especially teens, on flights alone this summer — and we’re talking about hundreds of thousands of children winging their way between divorced parents, to camps, adventure trips and more — when there are unprecedented delays, missed connections and canceled flights derailing even seasoned travelers.”

 Travel by Boat or Yacht in Coastal Areas